 Jordan gets Asheville – which is nice, because Asheville “got” her.
 She visited after a post-college road trip, and like so many others, knew she was home.
 While she loves the local music and outdoors scene, she’s also busy at home, with hobbies that include baking, eating pizza, and Netflixing with her husband and dog.
 Her career started as a dancing radio mascot, but she’s even more entertaining now that she gets to talk.

-Neal Sharpe hosts weekday afternoons on Mix 96.5 and enjoys all that that our great community has to offer.
+Neal Sharpe hosts weekday evenings on Mix 96.5 and enjoys all that that our great community has to offer.
 Neal says it’s very rewarding being on-the-air on Mix 96.5.
 “Our listeners and advertising partners are the best in supporting our Mix 96.5 Christmas Is For Kids program, Race To The Taps runs and our many other charitable and station events.”

 Neal and his family also enjoy WNC’s outstanding restaurants, breweries, attending Asheville Tourists, UNCA, and Western Carolina games, and hanging out with our fabulous listeners.